 Agroemprende does this through the development of three key areas of the market chain.
 The first area is through the strengthening of local farmer cooperative associations, known in Colombia as “local associative enterprises”, in five Putumayo municipalities.
 These ground-based producer associations will come together to pool their production and will aggregate purchases, storage, and distribution taking advantage of volume discounts and utilizing other economies of scale.

-Finally, the Agroemprende program will create one large regional cooperative association that gathers and represents local farmer associations.
+Finally, the Agroemprende program created one large regional cooperative association that gathers and represents local farmer associations.
 The regional cooperative association increases access to markets and competitiveness for local farmers.
-Cacao crops are negotiated at a larger economy of scale and will have competitive access to national markets.
+Cacao crops are negotiated at a larger economy of scale and have competitive access to national markets.

 Project Highlights

-• In 2022, Putumayo cacao was sold for the first time ever at the Chocoshow, an international exhibition in the city of Bogotá, changing the narrative that Putumayo cacao could not compete with quality standards from other regions.
+- It wasn’t until 2022, that Putumayo cacao was sold for the first time ever at the Chocoshow, an international exhibition in the city of Bogotá.
+This changed the narrative that Putumayo cacao could not compete with quality standards from other regions.

 Tax Revenues Directly Developing Local Territories